okx/okexchain-docs/docs/validators/validators-guide-cli.md

 * In the example, 10 is the number of the deposited okts to be undelegated

-* from indicates the user account to be undelegated, which is rose here
+* from indicates the user account to be withdrawn, which is rose here

 ### Reward

 Validator will be rewarded by its well performance.
-The owner can withdraw the rewards by the command bellow
+The owner can withdraw the rewards by the command below

 ```
 okchaincli tx distr withdraw-rewards <validator-addr> --from <validatorKeyName> --gas auto --gas-adjustment 1.5 --gas-prices <gasPrice>